 - Thinks philosophically

 - Asks deep questions about human existence such as: Where did we come from?
 What is our purpose here?
-Why do we die?
 Where do we go after death?

 - Seeks and looks for the big picture (Gardner said, “the ability to see the big picture is a distinct intelligence…the existential intelligence”).